2014 FIFA U-17 Women's World Cup: Venues

-Four stadiums are to be used across Costa Rica.
+Four stadiums in four cities are to be used across Costa Rica.

 Match officials

 A total of 14 referees, 4 reserve referees, and 28 assistant referees were appointed by FIFA for the tournament.

 Squads

 Each team must name a squad of 21 players (three of whom must be goalkeepers) by the FIFA deadline.
 The squads were announced on 6 March 2014.

 Final draw

 The group stage draw was held on 17 December 2013 in Pueblo Antiguo.
 Confederation champions Germany, Japan and Mexico were put in Pot 1 alongside the hosts Costa Rica, who were automatically assigned to Position A1.
 The draw then made sure no teams of the same confederation could meet in the group stage.

 Group stage

 The winners and runners-up of each group advance to the quarter-finals.
 The rankings of teams in each group are determined as follows: